 All withdrawals from specific classes or the seminary must begin with the Dean's Office.
 Refer to the section below entitled Classes and Regulations for the method of officially withdrawing.
-Any seminary student who officially withdraws during a regular semester (fall, spring, or summer online) will receive a refund on tuition according to the following schedule
+Any seminary student who officially withdraws during a regular semester (fall, spring, or summer online) will receive a refund on tuition according to the following schedule:

-online) will receive a retund on tuition according to the following schedule:

 During the first week of the semester 80%

-During the second week of the semester
+During the second week of the semester 60%

-During the third week of the semester
+During the third week of the semester 40%

 During the fourth week of the semester 20%

 During the fifth week or thereafter 0%

-Any seminary student who officially withdraws from a Motion course will receive a re fund on tuition according to the following schedule:
+Any seminary student who officially withdraws from a Motion course will receive a refund on tuition according to the following schedule:

 Seven days prior to the first day of class 100%

 During the first day of class 50%

 After the first day of class 0%